 As a charitable, not for profit provider led by our social purpose we are driven by providing high quality and affordable housing and care for those who need it most.
 Any profit we make goes into developing our properties and services and not into the pockets of shareholders.
 We are also proud to be a dementia-friendly organisation and work hard to embed dementia-friendly design and services throughout the organisation to help support those residents living with dementia.

-We are committed to development and will build an additional 2,310 properties by 2022, increasing year on year until we reach 1,200 properties per annum from 2025 onwards.
+We are committed to development and will build 800 properties a year from 2021.

 We currently have seventeen schemes on site.
 Follow the links for more information:

 - Bowland View, Bentham, Craven, North Yorkshire